 - Eileen Spinelli Writing for Children Scholarship.
 Each semester, a new student in writing for children and young adults is awarded a scholarship of $250 based on need.

 - Kentucky Teachers Scholarship.
 New for 2013: The MFA Program now offers special Kentucky Teachers Scholarships for Kentucky teachers of any subject and at any level, K through university.
 Teachers who study creative writing have unique skills and insights to share with students and a special zest for promoting both creative and critical thinking.
-To apply for the Kentucky Teacher Scholarship, applicants who are new students and teach in Kentucky, email Program Director Sena Jeter Naslund at firstname.lastname@example.org describing their need and stating the desire to be considered for the scholarship for Kentucky Teachers.
+To apply for the Kentucky Teachers Scholarship, applicants, who are new students and teach in Kentucky, email Program Director Sena Jeter Naslund at email@example.com describing their need and stating the desire to be considered for the scholarship for Kentucky teachers.
 Please put “Kentucky Teacher Scholarship Request” in the subject line.
-Applicants apply at the same time they submit their application materials.
-February 20 for spring or summer and July 1 for fall.

 For second-, third-, and fourth-semester students, several graduate assistantships are available that result in tuition remission from about $600 to $1,800 per semester.
 Assistantships are competitive and for one semester only (though a student may re-apply for assistantships in subsequent semesters).
 In 2012-13, the program awarded 24 assistantships totaling about $29,825 for the spring, summer, and fall semesters.The amount of the assistantship depends on the nature of the assistantship and the amount of hours a student is able to commit to the assistantship.
 For example, an assistantship for a student who wishes to work 5 hours a week during the semester is $1,200.
 Assistantships include working on the program newsletter, working in the MFA office, working as a publication specialist for The Louisville Review and Fleur-de-Lis Press, and assisting with The Louisville Review, a national literary magazine.
 Students do not have to live in Louisville to apply for graduate assistantships.
 The deadline to apply for an assistantship for the fall semester is August 28, and the deadline to apply for spring or summer is February 28.